-- the time remaining to the maturity of these debt securities; - · the outstanding principal amount of debt securities with terms identical to these debt securities; - the ratings assigned by national statistical ratings agencies; - · the general economic environment; - the supply of debt securities trading in the secondary market, if any; - · the redemption or repayment features, if any, of these debt securities; - · the level, direction and volatility of market interest rates generally; and - market rates of interest higher or lower than rates borne by the debt securities.
+- the time remaining to the maturity of these debt securities; - · the outstanding principal amount of debt securities with terms identical to these debt securities; - · the ratings assigned by national statistical ratings agencies; - · the general economic environment; - the supply of debt securities trading in the secondary market, if any; - · the redemption or repayment features, if any, of these debt securities; - · the level, direction and volatility of market interest rates generally; and - market rates of interest higher or lower than rates borne by the debt securities.
 You should also be aware that there may be a limited number of buyers when you decide to sell your debt securities.
 This too may materially adversely affect the market value of the debt securities or the trading market for the debt securities.

-The 2024 Notes are unsecured and therefore are effectively subordinated to any secured indebtedness we have currently incurred or may incur in the future.
+The 2024 Notes, 2022 Notes and 2022 Convertible Notes are unsecured and therefore are effectively subordinated to any secured indebtedness we have currently incurred or may incur in the future.

-The 2024 Notes are not secured by any of our assets or any of the assets of our subsidiaries.
-As a result, while the 2024 Notes remain senior in priority to our equity securities, they are effectively subordinated to any secured indebtedness we or our subsidiaries have currently incurred and may incur in the future (or any indebtedness that is initially unsecured to which we subsequently grant security) to the extent of the value of the assets securing such indebtedness.
-In any liquidation, dissolution, bankruptcy or other similar proceeding, the holders of any of our existing or future secured indebtedness and the secured indebtedness of our subsidiaries may assert rights against the assets pledged to secure that indebtedness in order to receive full payment of their indebtedness before the assets may be used to pay other creditors, including the holders of the 2024 Notes.
+The 2024 Notes, 2022 Notes and 2022 Convertible Notes are not secured by any of our assets or any of the assets of our subsidiaries.
+As a result, while the 2024 Notes, 2022 Notes and 2022 Convertible Notes remain senior in priority to our equity securities, they are effectively subordinated to any secured indebtedness we or our subsidiaries have currently incurred and may incur in the future (or any indebtedness that is initially unsecured to which we subsequently grant security) to the extent of the value of the assets securing such indebtedness.
+In any liquidation, dissolution, bankruptcy or other similar proceeding, the holders of any of our existing or future secured indebtedness and the secured indebtedness of our subsidiaries may assert rights against the assets pledged to secure that indebtedness in order to receive full payment of their indebtedness before the assets may be used to pay other creditors, including the holders of the 2024 Notes, 2022 Notes and 2022 Convertible Notes.

-The 2024 Notes are structurally subordinated to the indebtedness and other liabilities of our subsidiaries.
+The 2024 Notes, 2022 Notes and 2022 Convertible Notes are structurally subordinated to the indebtedness and other liabilities of our subsidiaries.

-The 2024 Notes are obligations exclusively of Hercules Capital, Inc. (formerly known as Hercules Technology Growth Capital, Inc.) and not of any of our subsidiaries.
-None of our subsidiaries are or act as guaranters of the 2024 Notes and the 2024 Notes are not required to be guaranteed by any subsidiaries we may acquire or create in the future.
+The 2024 Notes, 2022 Notes and 2022 Convertible Notes are obligations exclusively of Hercules Capital, Inc. and not of any of our subsidiaries.
+None of our subsidiaries are or act as guarantors of the 2024 Notes, 2022 Notes or 2022 Convertible Notes and the 2024 Notes, 2022 Notes or 2022 Convertible Notes are not required to be guaranteed by any subsidiaries we may acquire or create in the future.
 Our secured indebtedness with respect to the SBA debentures is held through our SBIC subsidiaries.
-The assets of any such subsidiaries are not directly available to satisfy the claims of our creditors, including holders of the 2024 Notes.
+The assets of any such subsidiaries are not directly available to satisfy the claims of our creditors, including holders of the 2024 Notes, 2022 Notes or 2022 Convertible Notes.